NAIT-SDEV1150/classroom-exercises/lesson-15-starter/EXERCISE.md

-## Student Exercise: Create Your Own Front-End API Project
+## Lesson 15 Student Exercise: Create Your Own Front-End API Project

 Now that you've explored how JSON Server works and tested basic REST operations, it's time to apply what you've learned by creating your own API server.